 What’s the Average Technology Bachelor’s Degree Salary?

-According to the US Bureau of Labor Statistics (BLS), the average annual salary with a Technology Bachelor’s Degree is $91,250.
-The median salary for computer and information technology occupations is higher than the average annual salary for all other occupations, which is estimated at $41,950.
+The average annual salary for someone with a Bachelor’s Degree in Technology is around $77,000, according to PayScale.
+Additionally, according to the Bureau of Labor Statistics, the median salary for computer and information technology occupations of $97,430 is more than double that of the average annual salary for all other occupations, which is $45,760.

 |Technology Bachelor’s Degree Jobs||Average Salary|

 |Computer Systems Analysts||$99,270|

 |Network and Computer Systems Administrators||$80,600|